sarjarapu/wp_plugin_vcard/wordpress/wp-content/plugins/minisite-manager/docs/project/tasks.md

 ## Manual Testing

 - Edit bugs
-  - Brand > Industry and Color Palette are on parent row.
-But you are saving only site_json
+  - ✅ Brand > Industry and Color Palette are on parent row.
+But you are saving only site_json (FIXED: Complete versioning system now tracks all profile fields)
   - Contact Information > phone/whatsapp autoconvert display to number
-  - Contact Information > Business hours UI is not loading properly
+  - ✅ Contact Information > Business hours UI is not loading properly (FIXED: Time format conversion and data loading)
-  - Toggle holiday on/off is not working on closing control
+  - ✅ Toggle holiday on/off is not working on closing control (FIXED: Both open and close time controls now properly disabled)

 ## Braindump Role features